syncfusion-content/blazor-docs/blazor/chat-ui/header.md

 ![Blazor Chat UI HeaderText](./images/header-text.png)

-## Adding header iconCss
+### Setting header iconCss

-You can add / customize the header icons by using the `HeaderIconCss` property.
+You can use the `HeaderIconCss` property to customize the styling of the header icon.

 ```cshtml